scality/Zenko/docs/install/MetalK8s-CentOS7.4_install.rst

     $ cd metal-k8s
     $ make shell

-The command line enters a virtual environment containing all tools required to perform the installatiremaining steps.
+The command line enters a virtual environment containing all tools required to perform the remaining steps.

 Install Metal K8s
 -----------------